 \subsection{Gumbel Social Transformer}

-The architecture of the Gumbel Social Transformer is illustrated in Figure~\ref{fig:gst-architecture}.
-An Edge Gumbel Selector takes as input a combination of node and edge representations from Interaction Graph Representations, and samples a sparse interaction graph at each observation time step.
+The architecture of Gumbel Social Transformer is illustrated in Fig.~\ref{fig:gst-architecture}.
+An Edge Gumbel Selector takes as input a combination of node and edge representations from interaction graphs, and samples a sparse interaction graph at each observation time step.
 A Node Transformer Encoder spatially aggregates node representations of the sampled sparse interaction graphs.
-The spatially encoded node features are sequentially fed into a Masked LSTM, where the hidden states are used to predict pedestrian positions at the next step.
-The recursion of feature embedding, edge sampling, node encoding, and node decoding is repeated until the end of prediction period.
+The spatially encoded node features are sequentially fed into a Masked LSTM, from which hidden states are used to predict pedestrian positions at the next step.
+The recursion of feature embedding, edge sampling, node encoding, and node decoding is repeated until the end of the prediction period.